sdesalas/trifleJS/README.md

 This code is still very much in beta.
 Check again for updates.

-You can download the binary [here](https://github.com/sdesalas/trifleJS/raw/master/Build/Binary/TrifleJS.Latest.zip) if you want to play around with the beta version.
+You can download the latest binary [here](https://github.com/sdesalas/trifleJS/raw/master/Build/Binary/TrifleJS.Latest.zip) if you want to play around with the beta version.

 #### System Requirements